THEvang/gameboy-emulator/README.md

 # gameboy-emulator
-A simple Gameboy emulator written in C (It used to be CPP, but I had a change of heart).
+A Gameboy emulator written in C.

-The emulator should be able to play simple Gameboy cartridges without memory banks and some MBC1 games.

 [![Build Status](https://travis-ci.com/THEvang/gameboy-emulator.svg?branch=master)](https://travis-ci.com/THEvang/gameboy-emulator)

+## Building

+The emulator depends on SDL2 and Ncurses.
+They can be installed using your system's package manager.

+`mkdir build && cmake -B build .`
+`cd build && make -j7`